-- a) Methods of detection and monitoring of the compound (including monitoring devices, appearance and odor); - b) Each physical and health hazard that the material presents;
+- a) Methods of detection and monitoring of the compound (including monitoring devices, appearance and odor). - b) Each physical and health hazard that the material presents.

-- c) Personal protective equipment, work practices, and emergency procedures (i.e., fire, first aid, chemical spill, etc.) to be followed while handling; - d) The labeling system for hazardous materials will be legible and in English, but for non-English speaking employees or subcontractors the information will be presented in their language, as it relates to the material; - e) Location of the hazard communication program, listing of hazardous materials present, SDS's and hoe employees or subcontractors can obtain and use the appropriate hazard information. - A. Procedures for informing employees or subcontractors of the hazards of non-routine tasks, such as equipment maintenance or trailer pesticide application, etc., will be implemented whenever that task involves a hazardous chemical.
-Each Superintendent is responsible for either training each employee or scheduling such training with a responsible person prior to performing any non-routine task. - B. Training for non-routine tasks will include: - a) Items (a) through (d) above; - b) Special precautions for the non-routine task; and - c) Other company safety procedures which are relevant to the operation, such as Lockout/Tagout and Hot Work Permits, etc. - C. It is the responsibility of the Superintendent to ensure that all employees or subcontractors working on site are informed of any hazardous chemicals that they may be exposed to while working on the project.
-This information will include: - a) Existing hazardous chemicals; - b) Hazardous chemical emissions for processes involved in the work; and; - c) Precautions and personal protective equipment which must be worn in the area. - D. The Project Manager will be responsible for all actions of the prime contractor employees or subcontractors and will ensure that the subcontractor employees or subcontractors follow all safety precautions that would be used by CALDWELL MARINE employees or subcontractors.
+- c) Personal protective equipment, work practices, and emergency procedures (i.e., fire, first aid, chemical spill, etc.) to be followed while handling. - d) The labeling system for hazardous materials will be legible and in English, but for non-English speaking employees or subcontractors the information will be presented in their language, as it relates to the material. - e) Location of the hazard communication program, listing of hazardous materials present, SDS's and host employees or subcontractors can obtain from the Site Safety Officer (SSO) and be uses to review the appropriate hazard information. - A. Task specific procedures for informing employees or subcontractors of the hazards of non-routine tasks, such as equipment maintenance or trailer pesticide application, etc., will be implemented whenever that task involves a hazardous chemical.
+Each Superintendent is responsible for either training each employee or scheduling such training with a responsible person prior to performing any non-routine task. - B. Training for non-routine tasks will include: - a) Items (a) through (d) above. - b) Special precautions for the non-routine task; and - c) Other company safety procedures which are relevant to the operation, such as Lockout/Tagout and Hot Work Permits, etc. - C. It is the responsibility of the Superintendent to ensure that all employees or subcontractors working on site are informed of any hazardous chemicals that they may be exposed to while working on the project.
+This information will include: - a) Existing hazardous chemicals - b) Hazardous chemical emissions for processes involved in the work - c) Precautions and personal protective equipment which must be worn in the area - d) Where and how to safely store - D. The Project Manager will be responsible for all actions of the prime contractor employees or subcontractors and will ensure that the subcontractor employees or subcontractors follow all safety precautions that would be used by CALDWELL MARINE employees or subcontractors.